 Swiss Life maintains reserves to cover its liabilities from its life insurance business.
 Such insurance reserves depend on various factors, assumptions and uncertainties (see "RISK FACTORS - Risks associated with Swiss Life's calculations and assumptions").
 While Swiss Life believes its economic risk is reduced by its asset and liability management ("ALM") with a narrow duration gap, mandatory, guaranteed or other applicable interest rates may not change in line with market yields and may result in sudden changes in the reported amounts even if there was no corresponding change in investment yields and the value of assets.
 Moreover, changes in mortality, morbidity, longevity and other biometric assumptions may have a significant impact on annuity and other reserves.
 Loss reserves do not represent an exact calculation of ultimate liabilities, but rather are estimates of the expected liabilities.
+Moreover, behaviour of policyholder, for example related to lapses or capital option, must be taken into consideration and monitored on a regular basis.
 Furthermore, reserves depend on regulatory requirements, legal changes and other factors, which may cause actual liabilities to differ from estimates.